In this article you'll learn how to get started with translation keys and platforms.

 In the screenshot above the key was linked to two platforms, and you can switch between these platforms to provide different names.

 Please note that it is not possible to provide different translations for the same language on a per-platform basis.
 In other words, you can create a single key and give it different names for iOS and Web, but this key cannot have different iOS and Web translations for English language.
 If your key must contain different translations for different platforms, then you will have to create two separate keys.

 Hidden and archived keys

-If you are not done editing your original translation, mark the key as "Hidden from contributors" so contributors can't see it and don't start the translation.
-Note, that other project admins will see this key and its translations.
+If you are not done editing your original translation, you can mark the key as Hidden from contributors so that regular (non-admin) contributors can't see it and don't start translating it.
+Please note that other project admins will be able to see this key and its translations.